andersmurphy/andersmurphy-blog/resources/posts/2019-04-05-clojure-contains-and-some.md

 => :b
 ```

-One thing to bare in mind when using `some` with sets is that it won't work with `nil` or `false` values.
+One thing to bear in mind when using `some` with sets is that it won't work with `nil` or `false` values.

 ```clojure
 (some #{false nil} [false true false nil])